A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Join Processing

 Without loss of generality, we assume a join of two graph patterns $P_1(G) \bowtie P_2(G)$, where the join variables are denoted by $V = \{ v_1, \ldots, v_n \} = \vars{P_1} \cap \vars{P_2}$.
 Well-known algorithms for performing pairwise joins include \textit{(index) nested-loop joins}, where $P_1(G) \bowtie P_2(G)$ is reduced to evaluating $\bigcup_{\mu \in P_1(G)} \{ \mu \} \bowtie \mu(P_2)(G)$; \textit{hash joins}, where each solution $\mu \in P_1(G)$ is indexed by hashing on the key $(\mu(v_1),\ldots,\mu(v_n))$ and thereafter a key is computed likewise for each solution in $P_2(G)$ to probe the index with; and \textit{(sort-)merge joins}, where $P_1(G)$ and $P_2(G)$ are (sorted if necessary and) read in the same order with respect to $V$, allowing the join to be reduced to a merge sort.
-In general, an index nested-loop join performs well when $|P_1(G)| \ll |P_2(G)|$ (assuming that $\mu(P_2)(G)$ can be reduced to index lookups) since, unlike the other two alternatives, it does not require reading all of $P_2(G)$.
-Otherwise hash or merge joins perform well, where merge joins are a better choice when solutions can be read directly from the index in the required order~\cite{Neumann2010}.
-Pairwise join algorithms are used in many RDF stores (e.g.,~\cite{Harth:2005:OIS:1114687.1114857,Erling2010,Neumann2010}).
+Index nested-loop joins tend to perform well when $|P_1(G)| \ll |P_2(G)|$ (assuming that $\mu(P_2)(G)$ can use indexes) since it does not require reading all of $P_2(G)$.
+Otherwise hash or merge joins can perform well~\cite{Neumann2010}.
+Pairwise join algorithms are then used in many RDF stores (e.g.,~\cite{Harth:2005:OIS:1114687.1114857,Erling2010,Neumann2010}).

-A number of techniques are used to complement and optimize traditional pairwise join algorithms.
-One such technique is that of \textit{sideways information passing}~\cite{BeeriR91}, which refers to how information about intermediate results is passed between different parts of the query.
-Neumann and Weikum~\cite{NeumannW09} propose a strategy called \textit{ubiquitous sideways information passing} (\textit{U-SIP}) for computing joins over RDF, which allows for globally sharing information on the range of values for a given query variable.
-The strategy also considers variables that must be bound to the same values (based, for example, on an equality constraint \texttt{FILTER(?a=?b)}), forming equivalence classes of variables.
-U-SIP is then implemented in different ways for different types of joins.
-For merge joins, where data are read in order, a maximum value for a given equivalence class of variables can be shared across pairwise joins, allowing individual operators to skip ahead to the current maximum.
-For hash joins, a global \textit{domain filter} is employed -- consisting of a maximum value, a minimum value, and Bloom filters -- for each equivalence class of variables, allowing to filter values for those variables elsewhere.
+Techniques to optimize pairwise join algorithms include \textit{sideways information passing}~\cite{BeeriR91}, which passes data across different parts of the query, often to filter intermediate results.
+Neumann and Weikum~\cite{NeumannW09} propose \textit{ubiquitous sideways information passing} (\textit{U-SIP}) for computing joins over RDF, which shares global ranges of values for a given query variable.
+U-SIP is implemented differently for different join types.
+For merge joins, where data are read in order, a maximum value for a variable can be shared across pairwise joins, allowing individual operators to skip ahead to the current maximum.
+For hash joins, a global \textit{domain filter} is employed -- consisting of a maximum value, a minimum value, and Bloom filters -- for filtering the results of each variable.